oliora/bitmask/README.md

 There is an overview of operations available for bitmask.
 Please check [`bitmask.hpp`](include/boost/bitmask.hpp) for whole picture.
 Note that you can't instantiate and use `bitmask<X>` prior a bitmask for `X` is defined with one of the `BOOST_BITMASK` macros described above.

-All bitmask operations are constexpr and noexcept.
-Have I told this already?
+All bitmask operations are constexpr (Have I told this already?) and noexcept (OK, not all but most of them).

 ### Bitwise operations